scotws/tinkasm/docs/MANUAL.md

 ```
 ice&fire        nop
                 nop
-                jmp ice&fire    ; global reference
+                jmp ice&fire
 ```
 Note that in contrast to other assemblers, labels do not have to end with a `:`.

 ### Anonymous Labels

 Anonymous labels are used for trivial uses such as loops that don't warrant a full label.
 It consists of `@` as the generic label, used as a normal label, and either a `+` or a `-` after the jump or branch instruction.

 ```
 @               nop
                 nop
-                jmp -           ; local reference
+                jmp -           ; anonymous reference
 ```

 The `-` or `+` always refers to the next or previous `@`.
 These directives